Skip to main content

 LatitudePickup point latitude

 Max concurrent browser pages5How many Chrome pages the scraper can open simultaneously.
-Increase carefully with high thread counts — memory and CPU load will grow
+Increase carefully with a large number of threads — memory and CPU load increases

-Chrome HeadlessRun the browser in background mode (no visible window).
+Chrome HeadlessLaunch browser in background mode (without a visible window).
 If the site check fails or debugging is needed — uncheck this

 note

 By default, Wildberries displays results for Moscow.
-The parser allows you to set a pickup point, and the results list will be tied to a specific location.
+The scraper allows you to set a pickup point, and the results list will be tied to a specific location.
 To do this, you need to override 3 parameters: Address, Longitude, and Latitude.
-You can obtain the necessary values for these parameters in your browser:
+You can obtain the necessary values for these parameters in the browser:

-1. Select the desired pickup point after opening Developer Tools (F12 in Chrome)
+1. Select the desired pickup point, having first opened Developer Tools (F12 key in Chrome)

 img

 After selecting the pickup point, open the Network tab.
-Find the create?version=1 request; in the response (Preview), copy address, lat, and lon into the Address, Latitude, and Longitude fields of the scraper, respectively.
+Find the request create?version=1, in the response (Preview) copy address, lat, and lon into the Address, Latitude, and Longitude fields of the scraper respectively.

 img